-A renovation in 2019 introduced a large team-based learning classroom, eight rooms for small-group learning and independent study, an expanded studio for video production of learning materials, and an information commons with workstations, comfortable seating, and an information help desk.
-The new spaces are designed for flexible use and incorporate technologies to support the YSM curriculum and accommodate individual study preferences.
+A renovation in 2019 introduced a large team-based learning classroom, eight rooms for small-group learning and independent study, an expanded studio for video production of learning materials, and the Information Commons with workstations, comfortable seating, and an information help desk.
+These spaces are designed for flexible use and incorporate technologies to support the YSM curriculum and accommodate individual study preferences.